 Portugal celebrates Liberty Day on April 25th.
 It’s a national holiday marking the military coup of 1974 that brought democracy and civil liberties to the Portuguese people.
-Liberty Day begins at dawn when the president and prime minister meet to officially start celebrations.
+Liberty Day begins at dawn when the President, Marcelo Rebelo de Sousa, and Prime Minister, António Luís Santos da Costa, meet to officially start celebrations.

 “The revolution had a deep impact on Portuguese life.
 Many who lived through it participate in the celebration ceremonies.
 On this day, it’s common to wear carnations on the lapel.
 Carnations became the symbol of the revolution when on the day of the revolution a flower vendor decided to give carnations away to show support.
 While marching through the streets, the military put the carnations in their gun barrels as a symbol of their peaceful intentions.”